awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 `ECS_ENABLE_TASK_ENI`
 Example values: `true` \| `false`
 Default value on Linux: `false`
-Default value on Windows: Not applicable
+Default value on Windows: `false`
 Whether to enable task networking for tasks to be launched with their own network interface\.

 `ECS_CNI_PLUGINS_PATH`
 Example values: `/ecs/cni`
 Default value on Linux: `/amazon-ecs-cni-plugins`
 Default value on Windows: Not applicable
-The path where the cni binary file is located\.
+The path where the cni binary file is located on Linux\.

 `ECS_AWSVPC_BLOCK_IMDS`
 Example values: `true` \| `false`
 Default value on Linux: `false`
-Default value on Windows: Not applicable
+Default value on Windows: `false`
 Whether to block access to [Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) for tasks started with `awsvpc` network mode\.

 `ECS_AWSVPC_ADDITIONAL_LOCAL_ROUTES`
 Example values: `["10.0.15.0/24"]`
 Default value on Linux: `[]`
-Default value on Windows: Not applicable
+Default value on Windows: `[]`
 In `awsvpc` network mode, traffic to these prefixes is routed via the host bridge instead of the task elastic network interface\.

 `ECS_ENABLE_CONTAINER_METADATA`